LorisBe/capstone_project_LB/README.md

 The project also uses ML and DS to predict and estimate future risk of the same porfolio.

 ### Features
-- Import holdings from CSV
+- Import holdings from CSV or manually.
 - Fetch or simulate market prices
 - Compute daily returns, portfolio performance, and KPIs
 - (Offline-safe: falls back to synthetic prices)